phreborn/MLCAF/doc/Fakes.md

 # Calculate the jet fake factor based on the histgrams
 python scripts/calculateFakeFactor.py WFR

+# Put all the jet fake factos into one root file
+hadd FakeFactors/WFR_FF.root FakeFactors/WFR*FF.root
 ```

 After obtaining the WFF, we perform a closure test to check the modeling by applying the WFF back to the WFR.